Apple M2 Pro vs Celeron B810

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Celeron B810 and Apple M2 Pro.
+Types, maximum amount and channel quantity of RAM supported by Celeron B810 and M2 Pro.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR3no data